Synthetic Control with Weight Uncertainty: Robust Identification and Statistical Inference: Simulation Studies

 \section{Simulation Studies}

-In this section, we evaluate the performance of the DRoSC estimation and inference procedures through numerical studies.
-Section~\ref{subsec: sim setup} describes the simulation settings, Section~\ref{subsec: sim est} compares the DRoSC and SC estimators, and Section~\ref{subsec: sim infer} assesses the proposed confidence intervals. {Finally, Section~\ref{subsec: sens to prop} examines the robustness of our inference method with respect to the choice of tuning parameters.}
+In this section, we evaluate DRoSC inference via numerical studies.
+Section~\ref{subsec: sim setup} describes the simulation settings, and Section~\ref{subsec: sim infer} assesses the proposed CIs from Section~\ref{subsec:perturbation}.
+DRoSC estimation results are reported in Appendix~\ref{subsec: sim est}.